alexji/mikerun/README.md

 NOTE: keep the dome lights off (or at least constant) when you take the milky flats.
 Alex screwed this up once showing people the mirror and got milkys with too much intrinsic noise.

+NOTE: 2020-12-19 had to roughly double exposure times on quartz's

 ## Numbering
 I usually number each night starting 1000 for the first night, 2000 for the second night, etc.
 (For initial calibrations, e.g. milky's, I usually start numbering at 0000)